 1.03 CHANGE ORDER PROCEDURES

-A. On Owner's approval of a Proposal Request, Architect will issue a Change Order for signatures of Owner and Contractor on AIA G701
+A. On Owner's approval of a Proposal Request, Architect will issue a Change Order for signatures of Owner and Contractor on AIA G701 in the Work, for subsequent inclusion in a Change Order.

 1.04 CONSTRUCTION CHANGE DIRECTIVE